Image of NYS Capitol Building

 The Statewide Interoperable Communications Formula-Based Grant (SICG-Formula) Program focuses on minimizing gaps in interoperable communications by aligning technology acquisitions with operational use by first responders, which provides the foundation necessary to accomplish a high level of interoperability.
 The SICG-Formula Program concentrates on improving interoperability and operability of communications systems in New York State.
 All New York State counties receive funding through the SICG-Formula Program.

-Public Safety Answering Points Grant (PSAP)
+Public Safety Answering Point Operations Grant (PSAP)

 Recruitment and Retention Grant Program